 On 7 June 2018, the Australian Government approved an increase of 1.9 % to most TGA fees and charges, subject to rounding and a minimum increase of $10 to the low fee items.
 The 2018-19 fees and charges schedule applied to applications submitted to the TGA on or after 1 July 2018.
 TGA fee changes approved in 2018 included:

 - the introduction of an application fee of $530 for the inclusion of Class I medical devices;

 - annual charges for provisionally registered prescription medicines;

-- changes to fees and charges that apply to manufactures of medicines (GMP fees and charges); and
+- changes to fees and charges that apply to manufacturers of medicines (GMP fees and charges); and

 - $100 increase of annual charges for listed medicines to $1,120.

-If you want to read more, the following blogs may also be of interest:
+If you want to read more, the following articles or blogs may also be of interest:

 - Data Integrity Highlights from the PDA/FDA Joint Regulatory Conference